How to Fix Network Adapter ‘this device cannot start. (code 10)’?

 Heading to the Device Manager

-2. Once the device manager is opened, right-click the defective driver (showing the error) and select Disable device.
+2. In Device Manager, right-click the driver with the error and select Disable device.

 Disabling Network Adapter